Satyum-Singh/FED-Projects/README.md

 + __Security__ : Be cautious about storing sensitive information in the repository.
 Avoid committing credentials or API keys.
 Utilize environment variables for sensitive data.

+## Code Review

+All pull requests will undergo a code review process.
+Reviewers will provide feedback, and once the code is approved, it will be merged into the main project branch.

 ## Collaboration

 Collaboration is the key to success in any project.
 Work together, share knowledge, and support each other throughout the semester.
 If you encounter any issues or have questions, don't hesitate to reach out to your team members or use the repository's issue tracker.